CyrusNajmabadi/lang-design/CollectionLiterals.md

         This could be one of:

         ```c#
-        // A list literal inside some expression-statement
+        // A list literal inside some expression statement
         [X(), Y, Z()].ForEach(() => ...);

-        // The attributes for a statement/local-function
+        // The attributes for a statement or local function
         [X(), Y, Z()] void LocalFunc() { }
         ```